our visionto illuminate biodiversity

-Biodiversity scientists from 25 countries traveled to the University of Guelph to discuss the feasibility of a DNA barcode reference library for all multi-cellular life.
+Biodiversity scientists from 25 countries traveled to the University of Guelph to discuss the feasibility of a DNA barcode reference library for all multicellular life.
 Efforts began to establish a committee in each country to oversee the participation of its researchers and to lead the quest for funding.
 The International Barcode of Life (iBOL) was established the following year.

-After securing funding and finalizing research plans, the International Barcode of Life (iBOL) was activated in September 2010.
+After securing funding and finalizing research plans, the International Barcode of Life (iBOL) activated Barcode 500K in September 2010.
 To mark the launch, the DNA barcode of the Canadian beaver was flashed on the CN Tower.

-In five years, the first iBOL project has barcoded 500,000 species, reflecting the investment of $150 million by research organization in 25 nations.
+In five years, the first iBOL program has barcoded 500,000 species, reflecting the investment of $150 million by research organization in 25 nations.

-The Scientific Steering Committee met in October 2018 to discuss plans relating to the impending launch of BIOSCAN, iBOL’s second project.
+The Science Committee met in October 2018 to discuss plans relating to the impending launch of BIOSCAN, iBOL’s second program.
 It will analyze hundreds of million specimens from thousands of sites –